 Meet the team

-‘I have worked with Signpost for almost ten years and have seen many changes in that time.
+‘I have worked with Signpost for over ten years and have seen many changes in that time.
 I enjoy working here because there has always been a small, committed team who work hard to make a big difference.
 Over the years we have helped many thousands of people in many different areas of the world’.
-In that time, Jamie has also married Chrisie whom he met while working at Signpost, and together they have a young son, Callan, who more than keeps them busy chasing him around the cottage they rebuilt a few years ago.'
+In that time, Jamie has also married Chrisie whom he met while working at Signpost, and together they have 3 young children, Callan, Ella and Joel who keep them busy.

 ‘I had the chance to visit India in my early teenage years which had a lasting impact on me.
 I realise that by good fortune of my place and family of birth I started life with many advantages.
 My work here enables me to help give others the same opportunities that I have.’
 Michael is a goalie for a local, amateur football team and has suffered many minor, and some not so minor injuries in his commitment to his team. '

 Peter McEleny – Communications and Fundraising Officer

 ‘I first came across Signpost through the partnership with Henry’s Coffee House.
 I love the mission of Signpost, modeling Jesus’ example of walking alongside people experiencing poverty and injustice and that it is a charity with God at the centre.
 It is a great privilege getting to meet with individuals and groups to share about the work we are involved in and the amazing ways God is at work.’
 Peter is married to Natalie and they have a young daughter, Bethan.

 ‘I first came across Signpost International via my church when I met some staff who were holding a community event and some years later I started working with them.
 It’s a lovely place to work, alongside such caring people, and being involved in helping to transform so many lives amongst those we work with.
 I am a Mum of two wonderful daughters and currently have a very busy household, including a slightly crazy kitten.’